McUsr/FB/Docs/technical/namingconventions.md

 folder must have exactly the same name.

+##  Naming conventions for scripts of various kinds

+Routines that are commands and meant to be used from the cli doesn't end in `.sh`.
+Scripts that are intendend to be executed/sourced by other scripts and not by people, **ends** in `.sh`.

 ## Customizability of the variables, kinds, and schemes

 ### The FB literal name for the root of your backup repo can be changed.